leewtai/leewtai.github.io/courses/stat_computing/syllabus.md

 #### - Participation (5%)
 - This will be based on in-class online activities
 - You'll need at least 50% here to pass the class
+- If you achieve 50% participation, you will receive the full 5% credit

 ##### Exam accomodations
 In order to receive disability-related academic accommodations for this course, students must first be registered with their school Disability Services (DS) office.
 Detailed information is available online for both the [Columbia](https://health.columbia.edu/content/disability-services) and Barnard registration processes.